 - Some systems may only store BASELINE Time Slice data and disregard any temporary changes.
 Examples include AIP publication, paper chart publishers and ARINC 424 based systems. - Some systems may only transmit and store temporary changes.
-Examples include the conventional NOTAM system.
-However, such system need to refer to source of BASELINE data. - O Some systems may only require periodic snapshots providing the current state of the system.
-An example is a passive monitoring system designed to report system status at selected time intervals. - O Some systems may want a new "snapshot" after every change without making a distinction between a temporary and a permanent change.
+Examples include the NOTAM systems.
+However, such systems need to refer to source of BASELINE data. - Some systems may only require periodic snapshots providing the current state of the system.
+An example is a passive monitoring system designed to report system status at selected time intervals. - Some systems may want a new "snapshot" after every change without making a distinction between a temporary and a permanent change.
 Examples include traffic management and flight plan processing systems. - Some systems may be developed that can process and interpret all of the temporal components and provide users with Baseline, Deltas and Snapshot Time Slices at any given moment in time.